 - Reduced waste in support of CSULB’s commitment to zero waste and campus sustainability:

 - Reduced paper, plastic, envelopes and ink used in permit production and distribution

 - Reduced waste and litter in all campus lots

 The license plate information collected in this process will only be referenced against the campus database for the strict purposes of verifying CSULB parking permits on campus.
 The enforcement rules will not change because of this new technology, including the process to appeal a citation.

 New parking pay stations that integrate with LPR have been installed along the direct paths of travel in each parking lots and on the 1st floor of each parking structure.
-These new pay stations will not dispense paper permits, but instead allow you to use your license plate number to generate a virtual permit for your vehicle for Daily or Short-Term parking.
+These new pay stations will not dispense paper permits, but instead will allow you to use your license plate number to generate a virtual permit for your vehicle for Daily or Short-Term parking.

 Individuals will be able to purchase virtual permits online (annual, semester, etc.).
 Daily and Short-Term parking may be purchased at the nearest parking pay station to your vehicle or via the ParkMobile app.
 Please note, Daily and Short-Term parking will only be valid in the lot purchased.

 A small grace period is provided to all non-permitted vehicles upon arrival to allow individuals time to purchase a virtual permit from a nearby pay station.

 Pay stations are available along the direct paths of travel and on the 1st floor of each parking structure in order to purchase parking.
 The Visitor Information Center (VIC) is also available to provide additional information as needed.